Christian-Regnante/G6-MomoApp/README.md

 * Interactive frontend dashboard for data visualization and reporting.
 * Scalable architecture to handle growing data volumes.

-**Technologies Used:** Python for backend processing, SQL for database management, JavaScript/React for frontend dashboard, and XML/JSON for data handling.
+**Technologies Used:** Python for backend processing, SQL for database management, HTML/CSS/JavaScript for frontend visualization, and XML/JSON for data handling.

 ## Folder Structure